seancorfield/dot-clojure/README.md

 interactive REPL, with Portal available (and `clojure.tools.logging`, if present, patched to `tap>` all log messages for Portal).

-I recently added `-J-Djdk.attach.allowAttachSelf` which assumes JDK 21+ so that nREPL can stop evaluation threads.
+I recently added the `:allow-attach-self` alias which sets the JVM property `-Djdk.attach.allowAttachSelf` for JDK 21+ so that nREPL can stop evaluation threads.

 ## Basic Tools